 But there’s a solution to the video search problem.

-AI-Powered Video Search
+Smarter Video Search

 From a productivity standpoint, video simply isn’t as transformative as it could be with a more intelligent video search solution.

 In the past, making videos searchable required hours and hours of manually tagging important topics and ideas.
 Not only was this time consuming, but it was up to the person tagging the video to determine what parts of the video were important.
 Without a more advanced video search solution, a search could only return recordings that happened to include the search term in the video’s name or other manually-entered metadata.